 When to Offer Deep Tissue Massages

-While there are many benefits to deep tissue massages, it’s not right for everyone.
-Let’s take a look at how you can know when a client needs a deep tissue massage—and when they don’t.
+While there are many benefits from deep tissue massages, it’s not right for everyone.
+Let’s take a look at how you can know when a client needs a deep tissue massage, and when they don’t.

 1. Listen to the Client